Investing in the stock market is one of the best ways to grow your savings over the long term.

 And while we don’t suggest getting too hung up on terminology, it’s a good idea to understand the different behaviour of investors and traders.

-The simplest way to make money from stocks is to buy a stock at one price and then sell it at a higher one.
-This is known as a ‘capital gain’ and it can be subject to tax.
+The simplest way to make money from stocks (or any investment for that matter) is to sell them for a higher price than you bought them at.
+This is known as a capital gain and it can be subject to tax if you don’t hold your investments in a tax-efficient account like a SIPP or an ISA.

-These payments generally take the form of cash and are expressed on a per share basis.
+These payments are generally in cash and are shown on a per share basis.
 So you’ll receive a certain amount of money for every share you own in a company.

 It's important to remember, the fact a company pays a dividend doesn’t say much about how good it is as a business.

-Lots of high performing companies don't pay dividends and plenty of businesses which are less promising still do.
-So don’t think that a company is a must-buy just because it pays dividends.
+Lots of high performing companies don't pay dividends and plenty of businesses that are less promising still do.

 Compounding is not a direct source of income in the way capital gains or dividends are.
 But it’s one of the greatest benefits of being a long-term investor.

-Compounding is growth on an already growing investment pot.
+Compounding in its simplest form is growth on an already growing investment pot.
+And the longer you can give it, the more powerful it becomes.

 Disclaimer: Please note this chart is just an example and is not a guide to realistic returns.
 Continuous 5% growth is not realistic, some years it could be more and some years less.
 Investments can rise and fall in value, so you may get back less than originally invested.